bitnami/charts/bitnami/postgresql/README.md

 ## Upgrading

+### To 14.0.0

+This major version adapts the NetworkPolicy objects to the most recent Bitnami standards.
+Now there is a separate object for `primary` and for `readReplicas`, being located in their corresponding sections.
+It is also enabled by default in other to comply with the best security standards.

+Check the parameter section for the new value structure.
 ### To 13.0.0

 This major version changes the default PostgreSQL image from 15.x to 16.x.
 Follow the [official instructions](https://www.postgresql.org/docs/16/upgrading.html) to upgrade to 16.x.